micahglausier/meet/README.md

 Given the user has not selected a city
 When the user wants to compare events between cities Then they should be able to access a chart with the number of upcoming events in each city

+## Use of Serverless

+The app will use a token, which will be generated in an authorization server.
+This server will host Lambda functions created to deliver authorization tokens to users.
+With this token, users will have access to event data from Google Calendar API.